ChameleonCloud/docs/source/technical/cli/rc_script.rst

 .. note::

-   On an instance running a CC-* image, you can use the :ref:`cc-login <cli-cc-login>` command to generate a new openrc file or clouds.yaml entry with an application credential.
-This is useful for creating fresh credentials without accessing the Chameleon GUI.
+   On an instance running a CC-* image, you can use the :ref:`cc-login <cli-cc-login>` or :ref:`ccauth <cli-ccauth>` command to generate a new openrc file or clouds.yaml entries.

-   On any Chameleon instance (not just CC-* images), :ref:`ccauth <cli-ccauth>` provides a browser-based alternative that generates ``clouds.yaml`` or ``openrc`` credentials for one or more Chameleon sites.
+   This is useful for creating fresh credentials without downloading them from the Chameleon GUI and copying them to your instance.

 #.
 Log in to the GUI at on a CHI site.